wavemaker/docs/learn/howtos-datatable/index.md

         console.log(“The sort column data:”, $data);
     };

-header click
+On header click

-event will be called when the Data Table header is clicked.
+This event will be called when the Data Table header is clicked.

 $scope.\[gridname\]Headerclick = function($event, $data) {
          //$data has the column definition data of the corresponding clicked header